abhinavtk7/pmsm-fenics/README.md

 # PMSM-FEniCS

-This repository contains a DOLFINx implementation of the [PMSM model]([http://www.compumag.org/jsite/images/stories/TEAM/problem30a.pdf](https://doi.org/10.1016/j.finel.2022.103755)).
+This repository contains a FEniCS implementation of the [PMSM model](https://doi.org/10.1016/j.finel.2022.103755).

 ## 2D modelling